What is lard, and does it have any benefits or carry risks for cardiovascular functions?

 8. Is lard the same as tallow?

-No. Lard is made from pig fat, and tallow is the fat from cows or lamb.
-Both are healthy animal fats that can replace butter, oil, and other fats.
+Lard comes from pig fat, while tallow is derived from cows or lambs.
+Both animal fats can serve as alternatives to butter, vegetable oil, and other cooking fats.